 Keyword strategy for dental practices

-Service + location keywords
+Service plus location keywords

 - “dental implants [city]”